Have I Told You Lately: Other releases

 Filmed performances of the song include a version recorded in 1989 that was featured on Morrison's video album Van Morrison: The Concert the following year.
 In 1995 Morrison performed the song in a duet with Sinéad O'Connor on Late Show with David Letterman; this version was subsequently released on the Live on Letterman: Music from the Late Show CD.

 Rod Stewart versions

-Rod Stewart covered the song for his album Vagabond Heart (1991).
+British singer-songwriter Rod Stewart covered the song for his 16th album, Vagabond Heart (1991).
 A live version from his album Unplugged...and Seated (1993) was released as a single, becoming a number-five hit in the US and the UK.
-This version also reached number four on the US Billboard Mainstream Top 40 chart and spent five weeks at number one on the US Billboard Adult Contemporary chart.
+This version also reached number four on the US Billboard Top 40/Mainstream chart and spent five weeks at number one on the US Billboard Adult Contemporary chart.
 It was certified gold by the Recording Industry Association of America (RIAA) and sold 700,000 copies in the US.
 Another live version by Stewart from his 2013 performance at The Troubadour, West Hollywood was included on the deluxe edition of his album Time.